amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD-Abbreviated.md

 The phases are a conceptual model to help you organize the game.
 They're not meant to be rigid structures that restrict your options (this is why they're presented as amorphous blobs of ink without hard edges).
 Think of the phases as a menu of options to fit whatever it is you're trying to accomplish in play.
 Each phase suits a different goal.

+# Characters

+## Characters

+Every player character is familiar with all of the various feats of skulduggery represented by the **actions** of the game.
+They're all able to **Skirmish** in a knife-fight, **Prowl** in the shadows, **Attune** to strange energy, **Consort** with contacts for information, and so on.

+Of course, you'll also have your specializations and skills, the qualities that make your character uniquely effective.
+You might want the ability to compel obedience from ghosts and channel arcane energy through your body, or maybe you want to manipulate the network of the underworld to your advantage and see danger before it strikes, or maybe you just want to be the deadliest fighter with a blade.
+In this chapter, you'll learn how to create your own unique scoundrel and choose the abilities that suit the style of play you prefer.

+# Character creation

+## Create playbooks

+A playbook is what we call the sheet with all the specific rules to play a certain character type in a Blades-powered game.
+For example, you might create a playbook called a **Soldier**, with special abilities related to battle, or a playbook called a **Medic**, with special abilities related to field medicine.

+When you choose a playbook, you're choosing a set of **special abilities** (which give your character ways to break the rules in various ways).
+But every playbook represents a scoundrel at heart.
+Picking special abilities related to combat does not make you "the fighter" of the game.
+Any character type can fight well.
+Think of your playbook as an area of focus and preference, but not a unique skill set.

+This is why we call them "playbooks" rather than "character classes" or "archetypes."
+You're selecting the set of initial action ratings and special abilities that your character has access to—but you're not defining their immutable essence or true nature.
+Your character will grow and change over time; who they become is part of the fun of playing the game.

+Once you've chosen your playbook, follow the steps below to complete your character.

+## Choose a heritage

+Your character's **heritage** describes where their family line is from.
+When you choose a heritage, write a detail about your family life on the line above.

+## Choose a background

+Your character's **background** describes what they did before they joined the crew.
+Choose a background and then write a detail about it that's specific to your character.

+## Assign four action dots

+Your playbook begins with three action dots already placed.
+You get to add four more dots (so you'll have seven total).
+At the start of the game, no action rating may have more than two dots (unless a special ability tells you otherwise).
+Assign your four dots like this:

+* Put one dot in any action that you feel reflects your character's **heritage**.
+* Put one dot in any action that you feel reflects your character's **background**.
+* Assign two more dots anywhere you please (max rating is 2, remember).

+## Choose a special ability

+Take a look at the special abilities for your playbook and choose one.
+If you can't decide which one to pick, go with the first one on the list—it's placed there as a good default choice.

+### Special Armor

+Some special abilities refer to your **special armor**.
+Each character sheet has a set of three boxes to track usage of armor (standard, heavy, and special).
+If you have any abilities that use your special armor, tick its box when you activate one of them.
+If you don't have any special abilities that use special armor, then you can't use that armor box at all.

+## Choose one close friend and one rival

+Your character already has relationships with other people in the city.
+List someone who is a close relationship (a good friend, a lover, a family relation, etc.).
+Mark the upward-pointing triangle next to their name.
+Then list another who's your rival or enemy.
+Mark the downward-pointing triangle next to their name.

+Some possibilities include: a burglar, a boxer, a con artist, a doctor, an assassin, a pharmacist, a religious official, a socialite, a city clerk, a cop, a beggar, a locksmith, a bouncer, a drug dealer, a taxi driver, a bartender, a sex worker, a fence, a prisoner, a pawn broker, a servant, a librarian, a realtor, a cook, a mechanic, a bus driver, a bodega owner.

+Questions can include how you know the friend, what they've done for you, what you do for them, and what kind of relationship you have.

+## Choose your vice

+Every character is in thrall to some vice or another, which they indulge to deal with stress.
+Choose a vice from the list, and describe it on the line above with the specific details and the name and location of your **vice purveyor**.

+* **Faith**: You're dedicated to an unseen power, forgotten god, ancestor, etc.
+* **Gambling**: You crave games of chance, betting on sporting events, etc.
+* **Luxury**: Expensive or ostentatious displays of opulence.
+* **Obligation**: You're devoted to a family, a cause, an organization, a charity, etc.
+* **Pleasure**: Gratification from lovers, food, drink, drugs, art, theater, etc.
+* **Stupor**: You seek oblivion in the abuse of drugs, drinking to excess, getting beaten to a pulp in the fighting pits, etc.
+* **Weird**: You experiment with strange essences, consort with rogue spirits, observe bizarre rituals or taboos, etc.

+## Record your name, alias, & look

+Choose a name for your character from the sample list, or create your own.
+If your character uses an alias or nickname in the underworld, make a note of it.
+Record a few evocative words that describe your character's look (samples provided in the next sections).

+## Review your details

+Take a look at the details on your character sheet.
+You begin with access to all of the items on your sheet, so don't worry about picking specific things—you'll decide what your character is carrying later on, when you're on the job.

+That's it!
+Your character is ready for play.
+When you start the first session, the GM will ask you some questions about who you are, your outlook, or some past events.
+If you don't know the answers, make some up.
+Or ask the other players for ideas.

+## Character creation summary

+**1** **Choose a playbook.** Your playbook represents your character's reputation, their special abilities, and how they advance.

+**2** **Choose a heritage.** Detail your choice with a note about your family life. *For example, recent immigrants fresh off the boat.*

+**3** **Choose a background.** Detail your choice with your specific history. *For example, Labor: Hunter, mutineer.*

+**4** **Assign four action dots.** No action may begin with a rating higher than 2 during character creation. *(After creation, action ratings may advance up to 3.
+When you unlock the Mastery advance for your crew, you can advance actions up to rating 4.)*

+**5** **Choose a special ability.** They're in the gray column in the middle of the character sheet.
+If you can't decide, choose the first ability on the list.
+It's placed there as a good first option.

+**6** **Choose a close friend and a rival.** Mark the one who is a close friend, long-time ally, family relation, or lover (the upward-pointing triangle).
+Mark one who is a rival, enemy, scorned lover, betrayed partner, etc. (the downward-pointing triangle).

+**7** **Choose your vice.** Pick your preferred type of vice, detail it with a short description and indicate the name and location of your vice purveyor.

+**8** **Record your name, alias, and look.** Choose a name, an alias (if you use one), and jot down a few words to describe your look.

+## Loadout

+You have access to all of the **items** on your character sheet.
+For each operation, decide what your character's **load** will be.
+During the operation, you may say that your character has an item on hand by checking the box for the item you want to use—up to a number of items equal to your chosen load.
+Your load also determines your movement speed and conspicuousness:

+* **1-3 load**: **Light.** *You're faster, less conspicuous; you blend in with citizens.*
+* **4/5 load**: **Normal.** *You look like a scoundrel, ready for trouble.*
+* **6 load**: **Heavy.** *You're slower.
+You look like an operative on a mission.*
+* **7-9 load**: **Encumbered.** *You're overburdened and can't do anything except move very slowly.*

+Some special abilities (like the **Mule** ability) increase the load limits.

+Some items count as two items for load (they have two connected boxes). *Items in italics don't count toward your load.*

+You don't need to select specific items now.
+Review your personal items and the standard item descriptions.

 # Actions & Attributes

 ## Action Ratings